Robert Pollard Is Off to Business

 Robert Pollard Is Off to Business is the tenth studio album by singer-songwriter Robert Pollard, released on June 2, 2008.
 This is the first LP release from Robert Pollard's new record label Guided by Voices Inc. All instrumentation on the album was performed by producer Todd Tobias.
-Many of the songs on the album were over three minutes in length, which is unusual for a Pollard release.
+Many of the songs on the album are over three minutes in length, which is unusual for a Pollard release.